stefanocoretta/phd-project/lombard/code/get-measurements.praat.md

 ```

 `step` is the duration between each measurement point such that there are 10 points independently of the duration of the vowel.
+`time_norm` is the time in milliseconds from the onset of the vowel to the relevant measurement point.